fingeraugusto/red_app/README.md

-# Chemical Kinetcs Mechansms Reduction Framework
+# Chemical Kinetcs Mechanisms Reduction Framework

 This project presents a framework under development to produce reduced chemical kinetics mechanisms from canonical models, more specifically for thermal autoignition (IDT) and laminar flame speed (LFS).